Skip to content

 Ideally, a translation agency should create a glossary for every customer — at QuickSilver Translate, we do!
 After creating it, an internal reviewer (the client) should validate it.
 At this point, they can make any changes they like.
 Once the glossary has been approved, it is in use and on-going.
 It is important to keep the glossary up to date — for example, to include new products or services your company are offering.

 Remember, the whole point of translating any technical document is to walk users through how to use your product.
 So, you will want to find out from real customers how useful the manual actually is!
-With the suggestions and feedback, you can improve the document when you update.
+With their feedback, you can improve the document when you update.

 The hallmark of a quality technical translation is that there is no ambiguity, the text is short and concise, and there is consistency in terminologies used across the document.
 In addition, there should be consistent spelling, grammar and semantic structure; but above all, the translated technical manual should be super-helpful to users!